 |Cancellations and delays||Cancellations and delays can happen at any time, anywhere.
 So, it makes sense for the whole group to protect themselves against this risk.
 This is especially important if you’re all travelling from different locations on a strict itinerary.
 Cancellations and delays can cover costs incurred if your trip is cancelled, such as lost deposits.|

-|Lost or stolen luggage||Lost luggage and/or personal effects can ruin a trip.
-With the right insurance, you can claim back money on such an incident, and start enjoying your holiday again with the rest of the party.|
+|Lost or stolen luggage||The theft or loss of your belongings can ruin a trip.
+With suitable insurance though, you can claim back money on such an incident, and start enjoying your holiday again with the rest of the party.|

-|Medical expenses||If you’re hospitalised, fall ill or get injured, you should be able to claim back on your medical expenses.
-This is important, as the Australian government does not pay for overseas medical treatment or medication costs.1 Most group travel policies also provide emergency phone-based assistance for one or all members of the group.
+|Medical expenses and emergency assistance||If you’re hospitalised, fall ill or get injured, you should be able to claim back on your medical expenses.
+This is important, as the Australian Government doesn’t pay for overseas medical treatment or medication costs.1 Most group travel policies also provide emergency phone-based assistance for one or all members of the group.
 Finding a suitable doctor or the nearest hospital or dentist can be difficult when you’re travelling without this assistance.|

 |Emergency assistance||Most group travel policies provide emergency phone-based assistance for one or all members of the group.
 Finding a suitable doctor or the nearest hospital or dentist can be difficult when you are travelling without this assistance.|

-|Personal liability||When you injure someone or damage their property, you may be liable for reparation costs.
+|Personal liability||When you injure someone or damage their property, you may incur legal expenses as a result.
 Luckily, group travel insurance policies can cover these costs for everyone in your group.|

 |Rental vehicle excess||If a vehicle you hire is damaged or stolen while in your possession, you’ll have to pay your hire car company’s excess.
-If you have travel insurance though, this excess may be covered by your policy.|
+If you have travel insurance, this excess may be covered by your policy.|

 Some insurers cover the above travellers through optional extras, who may be charged higher premiums or require a medical certificate to be covered.
 You should always read the Product Disclosure Statement (PDS) for inclusions, exclusions, terms and conditions before purchasing a policy.

 Basically, if you’re travelling in a group of three or more adults, and plan to follow the same itinerary, it’s worth taking a closer look at this product.

-1. Work out who pays for what in advance
+- Work out who pays for what in advance

-2. Keep the contact details of each other’s families
+- Keep the contact details of each other’s families